20 Top Things To Do In Juneau On A Cruise Port Day

 4. Go Whale Watching

 With relatively calm waters and abundant whales, Juneau provides the perfect whale-watching environment.
-Tours guarantee you will see whales, and you WILL!
+Tours come with a whale sighting guarantee and I’ve seen many on all my excursions.

-While the waters are prolific with humpback whales, guests on a whale watching tour sometimes see orcas too.
-In fact, Juneau is one of the best places to see wildlife in Alaska.
+While the waters are prolific with humpback whales, on our whale watching tour, we’ve see orcas too.
 Icy Strait Point and Juneau offer the best whale watching tours if you’re on an Alaska cruise.

 If you only have one day in Juneau, many tour operators combine whale watching with a visit to Mendenhall Glacier.